moveworks/developer-docs/plugins/sharepoint-list-all-sites/README.md

 ---
-description: List the metadata of all Sharepoint sites in your instance.
+description: A plugin that lists the metadata of all Sharepoint sites in your instance.
 fidelity: VALIDATED
 name: List All Sites
 num_implementations: 0